Education and Public Outreach

 Under the auspices of a three year NASA E/PO grant, we are creating a series of web lessons to educate middle school students in gamma-ray and X-ray astronomy.
 We also had a workshop to share the required knowledge with Chicago Public school teachers, who then helped to design and write the lessons, which are then rendered on the web so that students can begin to use them.
 As part of this, I gave a lecture on X-ray astronomy to Chicago School teachers, which ended up lasting the better part of 4 hours.

-About once a month, I give a public lecture in the Adler Planetarium Science Visualization lab, as part of the Astro Conversations series organized jointly between University of chicago and Adler.
-The SVL consists of a tiled wall, a geo wall, and various other cool computer set-ups that allow for a thrilling and interactive visual display.
+About once a month from Aug 2008 to Feb 2011, I gave a public lecture in the Adler Planetarium Science Visualization lab, as part of the Astro Conversations series organized jointly between University of Chicago and Adler.
+The SVL consists of a tiled wall, a geo wall, and various other cool computer set-ups that allow for a thrilling and interactive visual display (as in photo above).
 This is a good way to reach out to the general public on topics of current astronomical interest.